CompBio-Lab/MESSI_manuscript/docs/report.md

 ---->

 The cross validation subworkflow is one of the core component of the pipeline, as it have most computations occurring in place.
-The key part is we treat each integration method as one independent workflow from another method.
+The key part is we treat each integration method as one independent workflow from another method as shown in 2b of Fig \@ref(fig:messi-workflow-plot).
 Each method can consist different number of modules, but the required ones are: preprocess, train, predict.
 The input of each method is either the MAE portion or MuData portion of the original datasets, determined by the language of the method is implemented.

 This flexibility of treating each method as one workflow allows us to specify method dependent parameters within its workflow and also controlled via nextflow config.
 Moreover, it enable us to further customize and extend any method of preference, i.e. adding extra modules to utilize method's other built-in API like its exploratory data analysis (EDA), plotting functionalities, and so on.

 Focusing on our current evaluation, we have only implemented mostly preprocess, train, predict step in this cross validation stage.
 The preprocess step is to further transform those standardized MAE/MuData as described in [Prepare data] into method specific format.
 This is due to fact that method have its unique input format either in matrices, tensors, list or any other data types.
 Hence, this step is crucial and needs to be present.
 Furthermore, the data here is splitted based on the test set indices stored in txts from [Data Splitting], which results in a format like $\text{data}_i-\text{fold}_j$ where $i = 1, \dots, N$ and $j = 1, \dots, k$ at $k=5$ in a default setting.
 Then in the train step, the specific data $\text{data}_i-\text{fold}_j$ is fed.
 Its train set will be used for training a model with all default settings of the methods, further details are described under [Methods].
-On the other hand, its test portion is past to the predict step and hunged to wait for until model is finish training, Note, there is the option to carry a inner CV on this one fold of data to tune hyperparameters provided if the method has this built-in CV functionality.
+On the other hand, its test portion is past to the predict step and hunged to wait for until model is finish training, Note, there is the option to carry a inner CV on each fold of the data to tune hyperparameters provided if the method has this built-in CV functionality.
 This option is enable via the nextflow configuration `params.inner_cv`, where default is `False`.
-Next, we evaluate the model against its fold specific test set in the test step, whereas all methods are processed to return common output like predicted probabilities on the repsonse variable, sample names of the fold data, method name, dataset name, and so on.
+Next, we evaluate the model against its fold specific test set in the test step, whereas all methods are processed to return common output like predicted probabilities on the repsonse variable, sample names of the fold data, method name, dataset name, in short a summary `csv`.

-Lastly, the results from test step are collected together looping all datasets in a method, then against all other method workflows as one full table of model assessment output.
-With one method workflow panel shown at Fig \@ref(fig:messi-workflow-plot), we just then generalize this to all other methods, and compute them all in parallel in this setting $\text{method}_a\text{-data}_i\text{-fold}_j$ where $a = 1, \dots, M$, $i = 1, \dots, N$, $j = 1, \dots, K$, $M$ is number of methods, $N$ is number of datasets, $K$ is number of folds.
+Lastly, the results from test step are collected together looping all datasets in a method, output as shown at `Merge Results` Fig \@ref(fig:messi-workflow-plot) 2b.
+Rest methods just generalize , and compute them all in parallel in this setting $\text{method}_a\text{-data}_i\text{-fold}_j$ where $a = 1, \dots, M$, $i = 1, \dots, N$, $j = 1, \dots, K$, $M$ is number of methods, $N$ is number of datasets, $K$ is number of folds.
+This "collected" result is then passed to next stage of [output collection & reporting] [CITE HERE].

 ### Feature Selection